madewokherd/ALttPDoorRandomizer/docs/Customizer.md

 ### ow-tileflips

 This must be defined by player.
 Each player number should be listed with the appropriate sections and each of these players MUST have `ow_mixed: true` in the `settings` section in order for any values here to take effect.
-This section has three primary subsections: `force_flip`, `force_no_flip`, and `undefined`.
+This section has three primary subsections: `force_flip`, `force_no_flip`, and `undefined_chance`.

 #### force_flip / force_no_flip